carbon-language/carbon-lang/docs/design/generics/details.md

 type (`Point3` here).
 This (at least partially) addresses [the expression problem](https://eli.thegreenplace.net/2016/the-expression-problem-and-its-solutions).

-Carbon only allows external impls to be defined in a different library so that the API of `Point3` doesn't change based on what is imported.
-It would be particularly bad if two different libraries implemented interfaces with conflicting names both affected the API of a single type.
-The result is you can find all the names of direct (unqualified) members of a type in the definition of that type.
+Carbon requires `impl`s defined in a different library to be `external` so that the API of `Point3` doesn't change based on what is imported.
+It would be particularly bad if two different libraries implemented interfaces with conflicting names that both affected the API of a single type.
+As a consequence of this restriction, you can find all the names of direct (unqualified) members of a type in the definition of that type.
 The only thing that may be in another library is an `impl` of an interface.